Iowa City, IA

 - Light bulbs

-- Visit the Hazardous Material page for a complete list of locations.
+- Visit the Hazardous Material web page for a complete list of locations.

 - Batteries

-- Visit the Hazardous Material page for a complete list of locations.
+- Visit the Batteries web page for a complete list of locations.

 - Glass

-- Visit the Recycling page for a complete list of locations.
+- Visit the Recycling web page for a complete list of locations.

 Construction and demolition waste results from remodeling, construction, and demolition projects.
 For a variety of construction materials that are unused or in good condition, we recommend checking with Habitat for Humanity ReStore or Friends of Historic Preservation Salvage Barn to determine if items can be donated for reuse.
 When dealing with historical construction materials, please visit the City's Historic Preservation web page for resources.